 In our study, we compare six obstruction and stability indices.
-Obstruction criteria have been developed to differentiate landslides leading to complete blockages from those leading to partial ones, while stability criteria aim to assess dam stability c11(e.g. the probability of the dam not failing) from simple geomorphometric parameters.
+Obstruction criteria have been developed to differentiate landslides leading to complete blockages from those leading to partial ones, while stability criteria aim to assess dam stability (e.g. the probability of the dam not failing) from simple geomorphometric parameters.
 Some indices can serve as both obstruction and stability criteria.
-The two indices that aim to classify the landslides according to their potential obstruction power and stability are the Blockage Index BI and the Hydromorphological Dam Stability Index HDSI.
-The BI
+The two indices that aim to classify the landslides according to their potential obstruction power and probably obstructed the valley.